saytokashish/Ecommerce/README.md

 ---
 ## In Short
-1. In root directory run docker-compose up -d
+1. In root directory run docker-compose up --build
 2. Test the Swagger-UI